jmanero/nsq/docs/building_client_libraries.md

 processing.

 The `nsqd` that pushed the message will expect a reply within a configurable amount of time (default is 60s).
-There are a few possible options:
+There are a few possible scenarios:

  1. The callback indicates that the message was handled successfully.
  2. The callback indicates that the message handling was unsuccessful.